cleanlab/cleanlab-studio/README.md

   * `tabular` - to find data and label issues based on any subset of the column features.
   * `image` - to find label errors in your image dataset.

-* For `Id column: `, please enter the string name of of the column in your dataset that contains the id of each row.
+* For `Id column: `, please enter the string name of the column in your dataset that contains the id of each row.

-* For `filepath column: ` (only for image modality), please enter the string name of of the column in your dataset that contains the path to each image.
+* For `filepath column: ` (only for image modality), please enter the string name of the column in your dataset that contains the relative path to each image.

 To validate an existing schema, i.e. check that it is complete, well-formatted, and